 David was appointed in March 2016 to support our local networks and local registered eco-congregations; encouraging them to increase their level of practical environmental activity and understanding of environmental issues.
 David lives in Selkirk and is a member of Selkirk Parish Church.

-Trevor was appointed in April 2013 to provide spiritual and theological support to churches in their work of caring for creation.
-He is a United Reformed Church Minister, previously working as a minister with congregations and in adult Christian education.
-Trevor is seconded full-time from the URC for this role as a Special Categories Minister.
+David will be joining us in September 2018 to provide spiritual and theological support to churches in their work of caring for creation.
+He is a United Reformed Church Minister, currently working as minister of Greenock United Reformed Church.
+David is seconded full-time from the URC for this role as a Special Categories Minister.

 Adrian is seconded part time from the Church of Scotland where he runs their Climate Change Project.
 Adrian handles our international and wider ecumenical relationships and matters relevant to climate change.